denario-io/cognito_sample/Readme.md

+# keith
+This is relevant samples from aws java v2 sdk.
+There is cognito sample in root, ses sample in ses folder and two walk throuhgs in its own folders

 # Amazon Cognito Java code examples

 This README discusses how to run and test the Java code examples for Amazon Cognito.